Ada-Developers-Academy/primers/jquery.md

 _This is Audrey's thing about JavaScript.
 (Although, let's be real, this will most likely just be a thing about jQuery.)_

 First thing's first: __JavaScript ≠ Java__.
+Again, JavaScript is NOT the same thing as Java.
 Besides being somewhat syntactically similar, they are pretty much unrelated.
 So if you're hoping to learn more about the object-oriented, platform-independent programming language known as Java, I recommend you head over to Blake's [primer](https://github.com/Ada-Developers-Academy/primers/blob/master/java.md) instead.

 Ok.
 So.
 JavaScript.